 Capture street art of Graca

 Both Alfama and Graça are located at a height in Lisbon, offering amazing city and river views.
-The quiet neighborhood of Graca is less visited then the ‘oh-so-popular’ Alfama.
+The quiet neighborhood of Graca is less visited than the ‘oh-so-popular’ Alfama.
 It is considered such an offbeat neighborhood to visit during your trip to Lisbon.

-Mostly a residential quarter, this is a must visit if you love street art and murals.
+Mostly a residential quarter, this is a must-visit if you love street art and murals.